tomwilde/100DaysOfML/README.md

 **Day 1** - Linear Regression on a single variable using NumPy.
 [1_numpy_linearRegression.ipynb](1_numpy_linearRegression.ipynb)

 **Day 2** - (Re)learnt about Multiple Linear Regression and Multivariate Linear Regression.
-            Started coding up the latter...
+            Started coding up the latter and getting CoLAB to cooperate with Google Drive files.

 **Day 3** - Got Linear Regression working using NumPy.
 [2_numpy_linearRegression_with_CostFn.ipynb](2_numpy_linearRegression_with_CostFn.ipynb)